MorrisMuuoMulitu/LuxAcademy/tasks/week3/README.md

 pip3 install -r requirements.txt

-Change the password in db.yaml to that of your MySQL's password
+Change the user and password in db.yaml to that of your MySQL's user and password

 Run the application by executing the command python3 app.py